ComexiasLabs/greenfield-indexer/README.md

 **Greenfield Blockchain**

-- Storage API: The ListBuckets and ListObjects endpoints in Greenfield blockchain are used to fetch metadata for new buckets and objects.
+- Storage API: The [ListBuckets](https://docs.bnbchain.org/greenfield-docs/docs/greenfield-api/list-buckets/) and [ListObjects](https://docs.bnbchain.org/greenfield-docs/docs/greenfield-api/list-objects/) endpoints in Greenfield blockchain are used to fetch metadata for new buckets and objects.
-- Base API: The GetBlockByHeight endpoint is used to detect updates to existing buckets and objects through transactions.
-(Phase 2)
+- Base API: The [GetBlockByHeight](https://docs.bnbchain.org/greenfield-docs/docs/greenfield-api/get-block-by-height/) endpoint is used to detect updates to existing buckets and objects through transactions.

 ### Technical Considerations